Preparing for the Test:

 - Please bring a snack such as a half a sandwich, Ensure or granola bar.
 You will be asked to eat during your appointment.
 Food in your stomach allows for better images of the back of your heart.

 - The radioactive tracer used during the test will remain in your body for 24 hours.
 During this time, we advise limiting contact with pregnant women, young children and anyone else vulnerable to radiation exposure.

 - Consult your doctor to see if any of your medications should be withheld prior to the test.

 What to expect during the test:

 An electrocardiogram is usually taken upon arrival.
 An IV (intravenous catheter) is then placed in an arm.
 If an exercise test is planned, you will then walk upon a treadmill to achieve a certain heart rate.
-If medications are used (pharmacological stress test), the medication will be administered by IV.
+If medications are used (pharmacological stress test), the medication will be administered intravenously.
 The tracer will then be given by IV.
 The patient will then lie on his or her back (supine) on a padded table while the camera moves to different angles to capture the images.
 Often times, if the patient is able, he or she will also lie on his or her stomach (prone) while images are captured.